Livia020799/Cute-interactive-message/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-You can also create a link dierctly to directly host the static webpage with the animation  on GitHub, mine is https://livia020799.github.io/Cute-interactive-message/
+You can also create a link to directly host the static webpage with the animation  on GitHub, mine is https://livia020799.github.io/Cute-interactive-message/

 Tutorial on how to create the link on GitHub:
 1) Create an account on GitHub